ANALYSIS-PayPal hopes to break US shoppers' swipe habit in stores

 SAN FRANCISCO, April 11 PayPal will soon be ubiquitous in U.S. retail stores, but just being there may not be enough.

 The online payment service will take a giant step beyond its Internet roots on April 19, when a partnership with Discover Financial Services (DFS.N) officially kicks in.
-The deal means that, by the end of this year, PayPal will be accepted as a payment option in roughly 2 million retail stores that already take Discover credit cards.
+The deal means PayPal will be accepted as a payment option in roughly 2 million retail stores that already take Discover credit cards.

 For parent eBay Inc (EBAY.O), PayPal's expansion is crucial.
 The 13-year-old payment service accounts for about 40 percent of eBay's revenue and its growth is slowing.
 A foothold in physical payments, a $10 trillion market roughly 10 times the size of online transactions, could power longer-term growth.